fashomelab/homelab-terraform/README.md

   </tr>
 </table>

-This repository contains the complete Terraform code used to declaratively manage my hybrid homelab infrastructure, from on-premise Proxmox VMs to a multi-environment setup in Microsoft Azure.

-This is the "Infrastructure as Code" component of my main portfolio project, [Project FasHomeLab](https://github.com/fashomelab/corneb).
+This repository powers the infrastructure layer of my [FasHomeLab project](https://github.com/fashomelab/corneb), a hybrid homelab inspired by the automation of Horizon’s Faro Automated Solutions.
+What began as a single Proxmox server has grown into a fully declarative setup managing VMs on Proxmox and resources in Azure.
+This is my DevOps sandbox, where I experiment with Terraform to build scalable, secure infrastructure—paired with my [Ansible repo](https://github.com/fashomelab/ansible) for configuration.

 ---

+## 🌟 Why This Repo?

+I got tired of manually spinning up VMs and Azure resources, so I turned to Terraform to make my homelab infrastructure repeatable and version-controlled.
+This repo automates provisioning for my Proxmox cluster and Azure environments, saving me hours of setup time and ensuring consistency.
+It’s a core part of my [FasHomeLab portfolio](https://github.com/fashomelab/corneb), showcasing IaC skills in a real-world setup.
+Want to build your own hybrid-cloud lab?
+Fork this, tweak the vars, and deploy your infrastructure!

+---

 ## 🚀 Key Features

-* **Hybrid-Cloud Management:** Manages resources across on-premise Proxmox (`fashomelab`) and multi-environment Microsoft Azure (`azhomelab/prod`, `azhomelab/dev`) setups.
+- **Hybrid-Cloud Management**: Provisions resources across on-premise Proxmox (`fashomelab`) and Azure (`azhomelab/dev`, `azhomelab/prod`) environments.
-* **Modular by Design:** Promotes code reuse and maintainability by defining all resources in dedicated, configurable modules.
+- **Modular Design**: Uses reusable modules (e.g., VMs, databases) for maintainability and scalability.
-* **Secure Remote Backend:** Includes a bootstrap process to create a secure, isolated Azure Storage Account for managing Terraform state.
+- **Secure Remote Backend**: Bootstraps an Azure Storage Account for safe Terraform state storage.
-* **Automated CI/CD Validation:** All code changes are automatically validated through separate GitHub Actions pipelines for each environment, ensuring safety and stability.
+- **Automated CI/CD**: Validates changes via GitHub Actions with separate pipelines for Proxmox, Azure Dev, and Azure Prod.
-* **Dynamic Secrets Management:** The CI/CD pipelines are completely secretless.
-They authenticate to Azure using **OIDC** and pull all other credentials dynamically from **HashiCorp Vault** at runtime.
+- **Secretless Workflow**: Leverages OIDC and HashiCorp Vault for dynamic, secure credential management in CI/CD.

 ---
 ## 🏗️ Repository Structure